connectedcars/node-jwtutils/README.md

 }

 try {
-  let decodedJwtBody = jwtUtils.decode(jwt, pubKeys, allowedAudinces)
+  let decodedJwtBody = JwtUtils.decode(jwt, pubKeys, allowedAudinces)
 } catch (e) {
   if (e instanceof JwtVerifyError) {
     // Can be returned to user